 - Even28 at-home™

-Keep in mind, there’s still a dentist involved in your treatment with at home clear aligners.
-However, chances are you may never meet the dentist or orthodontist in person.
-At home clear aligner programs work well for fixing simple orthodontic movements.
+At-home clear aligner programs are not necessarily at-home only.
+There’s still a dentist involved in your treatment with these types of clear aligner programs.
+However, chances are you will never meet the dentist or orthodontist since they are working remotely.
+At-home clear aligner programs work well for fixing simple orthodontic movements.
 However, they are not recommended for complex or mediocre tooth movements.
-More complicated tooth movements must always be treated under direct dentist supervision.
-Otherwise, you risk damaging your teeth, gums or even your bite in the long run!
+More complicated tooth movements must always be treated under direct dentist supervision using braces or dentist-supervised clear aligner programs.
+Otherwise, you risk damaging your teeth, gums, or even screwing up your bite in the long run!

 Best orthodontic option for me?

-Orthodontics is not a one size fits all.
-One patient may need 5 years of braces along with jaw surgery.
-Another one may need just 4 to 5 months of at home clear aligners.
-The orthodontic treatment that is best for you depends on how much tooth movement is required.
-Talk to your neighborhood dentist or orthodontist to see which treatment option is most suitable for your needs.
-Just be sure to enjoy your smile journey and best of luck with your new and improved smile!
+Orthodontic treatment is not a one size fits all.
+Each patient is unique and requires a unique treatment option.
+For example, one patient may have very crooked teeth and requires 3 years of braces along with tooth extraction, palatal expansion and even jaw surgery.
+A second patient may have moderately crooked teeth and requires 18 months of Invisalign© treatment at their local dentist.
+Finally, a third patient may need very little tooth movement and requires just need 4 to 6 months of Smile Direct Club™ at-home clear aligners.
+As you can see, the orthodontic treatment that best suits your needs depends on how much tooth movement is required.
+Talk to your local dentist or orthodontist to see which treatment option is most suited for your needs.
+Be sure to enjoy your smile journey and best of luck with your new and improved smile!